Why You Should Use Glycolic Acid On Your Legs

 Sun Exposure

-And always – always – wear SPF on your legs, especially if you’ve used glycolic acid on them within the last week.
+And always – always – wear SPF on your legs, primarily if you’ve used glycolic acid on them within the last week.

 Other Skin Conditions

-Aside from strawberry legs caused by folliculitis or keratosis pilaris, glycolic acid can help reduce psoriasis, acne, blackheads, razor burn, and other skin imperfections.
+Aside from strawberry legs caused by folliculitis or keratosis pilaris, glycolic acid can help reduce the appearance of psoriasis, acne, blackheads, razor burn, and other skin imperfections.

-It can help even out your skin tone on your legs and make the texture of your skin smoother.
+It can help even out your skin tone on your legs and make your skin texture smoother.

 Final Thoughts

-Make sure you have a good glycolic acid product on hand and keep your skin moisturized and protected while using it to achieve the best results!
+Ensure you have a suitable glycolic acid product on hand and keep your skin moisturized and protected while using it to achieve optimal results.

 Related Articles